 For you to stay longer on the surfboard, you should be able to balance your position.
 One helpful tip that most beginners find valuable is to keep close to the surfboard’s center.
 This practice keeps you from falling off into the water.

 Longboards, as its name suggests, offer more space and stability.
 These make you get your balance faster and easier.
 Once positioned and balanced, you can start catching waves and experience riding without being thrown off.

 Perfecting these basic surfing skills will soon let you conquer more difficult surfing techniques.
-Allow yourself to start turning different positions to hang in your five, ten toes on your surfboard’s nose.
-Here’s a better visual of this guide:
+Allow yourself to start turning different positions to hang in your five, and ten toes on your surfboard’s nose.

 Generally speaking, riding 10ft surfboards is easier than shortboards.
 Its size, length, and width offer more stability than shortboards can.
 More stability means more waves to catch.
 This is the reason that 10ft surfboards and other longboard lengths are recommended for beginners and kids.